Scope of the Census of Fatal Occupational Injuries (CFOI)

 A case is included in CFOI if the injury or injuries incurred during the incident contribute in any way to the death.
 The injury or injuries need not be the sole, or even the primary, cause of death.
 So long as a traumatic injury played some role in the death, it would be included in CFOI provided the other criteria are met.

-CFOI does not include data on fatal occupational illnesses.
+CFOI does not include data on fatal occupational illnesses unless precipitated by an acute injury or exposure event.
 The long latency period for many fatal occupational illnesses makes it very difficult to compile a complete roster of these cases.
 It is also difficult to definitively link some cases to a workplace exposure — for example, a coal miner who worked 30 years in a coal mine and smoked two packs of cigarettes a day who dies of lung cancer.

 CFOI examines all illness cases marked "At work" on the death certificate and those illnesses included in reports from the Occupational Safety and Health Administration (OSHA) to determine if there is an injury component.
 CFOI also closely reviews illnesses where heat might have played a role in the death to determine if these cases should be considered heat exposure injuries.